 - 8. The lack of corporate accountability, and an increased awareness of inequities and other questionable practices by corporations, led to the Occupy Movement.
-Identify and comment upon additional recent instances which have led to concerns over the legitimacy of corporate activities. - Manipulation of LIBOR rates - Over-leveraging of investment houses during the subprime lending scandal

-- Lack of integrity by credit rating agencie when valuing the subprime mortgages securitizations during the subprime lending scandal - Many bribery scandals - • - 9.
-It seems likely that the top executives of the major banks involved in the manipulation of the LIBOR rate were aware of the manipulations, and of the massive profits and losses caused by those manipulations.
-Why did they think that such manipulations could continue to be undetected, and/or unpunished?
+Identify and comment upon additional recent instances which have led to concerns over the legitimacy of corporate activities. - Manipulation of LIBOR rates see discussion in Chapter 2 - Over-leveraging of investment houses during the subprime lending scandal see discussion in Chapter 8 - Lack of integrity by credit rating agencies when valuing the subprime mortgages securitizations during the subprime lending scandal - see discussion Chapter 8 - Many bribery scandals see discussions in Chapter 2 and Chapter 8.

-At least some senior bank officials were probably aware of the manipulative practices because they had gone on so long.
-Also, the problem appears to have been generally known to insiders, since a top U.S. official, Tim Geinther, Secretary of the Treasury, warned the head of the Bank of England that a clean-up was needed in a letter before the story surfaced in the press.
-The story came from a whistleblower who had been trying to stimulate action for some time, but no actions had been taken by major banks to curb their personnel who were involved in the manipulations.

-10. The new anti-bribery prosecution regime involves serious charges and penalties for bribery in foreign countries during past times when many people were bribing in the normal course of international business, and penalties were not levied.
+- 9. It seems likely that the top executives of the major banks involved in the manipulation of the LIBOR rate were aware of the manipulations, and of the massive profits and losses caused by those manipulations.
+Why did they think that such manipulations could continue to be undetected, and/or unpunished? - At least some senior bank officials were probably aware of the manipulative practices because they had gone on so long.
+Also, the problem appears to have been generally known to insiders, since a top U.S. official, Tim Geithner, Secretary of the Treasury, warned the head of the Bank of England that a clean-up was needed in a letter before the story surfaced in the press.
+The story came from a whistleblower who had been trying to stimulate action for some time, but no actions had been taken by major banks to curb their personnel who were involved in the manipulations. - 10.
+The new anti-bribery prosecution regime involves serious charges and penalties for bribery in foreign countries during past times when many people were bribing in the normal course of international business, and penalties were not levied.
 Is it unreasonable to levy extremely high fines at the beginning of the new regime, and/or not to limit the period over which bribery can trigger those fines?
 Why and why not?